Mauritania Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-In its NDC (Nationally Determined Contribution), the country set a GHG emissions reduction target of 22% in 2030, compared to a BAU scenario.
-The actual target will depend on the availability of international support for financing, capacity building and also technology transfer.
+In its updated NDC, the country set a GHG emissions reduction target of 92% in 2030, compared to a BAU scenario.
+The reduction target is divided into an unconditional reduction target of 11% and a conditional target of 81%.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)